dinesh-it/Github-Youtrack-Check/README.md

 project|ref|latest_commit_id|last_updated|remote_url|updated_epoch

 * Optionally a client can send a message 'give-latest' on the opened websocket to receive latest commits for each branch in each configured github repository.
 We need to send this message when ever the client stopped and restarted to retrive all the pending actions that happened in the mean time.

 * Note: The text messages received will be encrypted with hex8 encoding using GH_WEBSOCKET_SECRET key if configured - refer Crypt::Lite for more info.

-* Refer: `./git-sync-client/update_git_repo.pl` and `./git-sync-client/repo_update_config.pl` - For a sample perl script client and config which utilize the Git Sync feature
+* Refer: `./git-sync-client/update_git_repo.pl` and `./git-sync-client/repo_update_config.pl` - For a sample perl client and config file which utilize the Git Sync feature

 ## Docker
-* We can run this entire application in containers using the docker compose up
+* We can run this application in container using docker
 * Create a file named .env and add all the configurations env as KEY=VALUE format line by line in the project root directory
     * Please note the Project path in container will be /opt/git/github-youtrack/
 * Start the service
     * Run command `make run` from project root directory
-* If the configurations are correct you should see both services `ghyt-ci-www` and `ghyt-ci-spooler` services are running and last log will be `Starting recurring timers...`.
+* If the configurations are correct you should see `Web application available at http://127.0.0.1:80` message and now you can hit `http://127.0.0.1/ghyt-ci` which responds with service status